isomerpages/tp-launchpad/index.md

         - title: Facilities
           description: Resource Hub
           url: ""
-      subtitle: need to show an image that  Temasek launchpad is under TP and IED
+      subtitle: We operate within the innovation and entrepreneurship sector in Temasek Polytechnic, providing support and resources for budding innovators and entrepreneurs.
+      button: who are we
   - infopic:
       title: Temasek Launchpad
       id: infopic